Overview Getting Here What to Bring Health & Accessibility Communication Application & Cost Schedules Location Climate

 If you are coming for a retreat, particularly an Introductory Retreat, please plan to arrive between 1:30 p.m. and 3:00 p.m. on the first day unless you have made other arrangements with the Guestmaster.

-By Bus: The Greyhound bus stops in a somewhat rural bus station in Weed, CA, a town about four miles away.
-We would be glad to pick you up in Weed, at the bus station or another location, anytime between 8:45 a.m. and 2:30 p.m.
+By Bus: The Greyhound bus may stop in Weed, CA, a town about four miles away.
+We would be glad to pick you up in Weed, Dunmuir or Mt.
+Shasta during business hours the day before the retreat starts.
+The bus schedule is currently in question (check with Greyhound or Siskiyou Transit.
 Before you travel, please arrange your pick-up time with the Guest Office and call us when you get to the station: 530-926-4208, ext 305

-By Train: The Amtrak train stops in Dunsmuir, CA, about 20 miles away.
+By Train: The Amtrak train stops at a rural station in Dunsmuir, CA, about 20 miles away.
 Coming from the north, the train is scheduled to arrive in Dunsmuir about 12:30 a.m.
 If you are coming from the south, the train is scheduled to arrive about 5 a.m.
 In our area, Amtrak sometimes runs behind schedule.
 You can get schedule updates by phone before departing.
 If your train arrives during the night, we suggest that you might like to stay at a motel in Dunsmuir for the night.
 We would be glad to pick you up in Dunsmuir anytime between 8:45 a.m. and 2:30 p.m.
 Before you travel, please arrange your pick-up time with the Guest Office and call us when you get to the station: 530-926-4208, ext 305.

 By Car: Shasta Abbey is 3 miles north of the town of Mt.
 Shasta, California, as you travel on Interstate 5.
 Please check Google Maps for directions from your location.
 Please note that during winter a heavy snowfall sometimes closes Interstate 5 temporarily to cars without chains or 4 wheel drive.
 During the winter months is advisable to check on weather and road conditions: at www.mountshasta.com or Caltrans 1-800-427-7623 or California Highway Patrol in Yreka: 530-842-4438 or for Oregon road conditions, call 503-588-2941.